Radix Design is a small architecture firm based in the historic Baker neighborhood of Denver, Colorado.

 In design, Radix stands for an architecture that is rooted in place, at home in the dirt; simple, elegant, and green.

 Radix Design was founded in 2016 by Colorado architect Ozi Friedrich.
 Ozi's experience includes award-winning projects at scales ranging from small renovations to 100+ unit affordable housing developments.
+Since then, Radix Design has grown to include licensed architect Alex St. Angelo and architectural designer Archer Squire.
+All three team members collaborate on any given project.

 Radix Design has based its business practices on B-Corp principles to help embed responsible and sustainable practices at every level.